-If your child is a member of a tribe or is eligible for membership in a tribe, your family has rights under the Indian Child Welfare Act (ICWA), the Minnesota Indian Family Preservation Act, and other laws.
-These laws give rights to the Indian child’s family and tribe.
-The tribe figures out if a child is a member or eligible for membership in the tribe.
+If your child is a member of or is eligible for membership in a federally recognized Tribe, your family has rights under the Indian Child Welfare Act (ICWA), the Minnesota Indian Family Preservation Act, and other laws.
+These laws give rights to the Indian child’s family and Tribe.
+The Tribe figures out if a child is a member or eligible for membership in the Tribe.
 You have these rights in any case that has to do with:

 - child protection / foster care

 - termination of parental rights

 - runaways, if the child might be taken from the home